 Rijeka Oil Refinery

 The Rijeka Oil Refinery started its operation in 1883 as the largest oil refining plant on the mainland.
-With an annual refining capacity of 60 thousand tonnes, it remained the largest for the next ten years or so.
+With an annual refining capacity of 60 thousand tonnes, it remained the largest for approximately next ten years.
 It was built in the suburban area called Ponsal (today Mlaka), simultaneously with the construction of the Petroleum Harbour.
 It met one third of the oil products demand of the Austro-Hungarian Empire.

-Unlike typical refineries at that time that operated as a manufactury with 10 to 20 workers, without the supervision of an expert, Rijeka started its production with 300 employees and a technical director who was a highly qualified chemist.
-Thus it became the first European industrial oil refining plant.
+Unlike typical refineries of that time, which operated as manufactories with 10 to 20 workers and without the supervision of an expert, Rijeka started its production with 300 employees and a technical director who was a highly qualified chemist.
+Thus, it became the first European industrial oil refining plant.

-Thus Rijeka became the “birthplace” of the oil industries of two European Union members, first Hungary, and then Italy.
+Thus, Rijeka became the “birthplace” of the oil industries of the two European Union members, first Hungary, and then Italy.

 At the beginning of the Second World War, its capacity was 120 thousand tonnes.
 After the war, as a part of the territory of Yugoslavia, first destroyed and then reconstructed, the Refinery became the most important oil processing plant in the country.

-In 1965, owing to a new process unit at Urinj, it had a refining capacity of 8 million tonnes.
-At that time, the Mlaka plant was specialised in the production of lubricants and the Urinj plant in the production of fuels.
+In 1965, owing to new process units at Urinj, it had a refining capacity of 8 million tonnes.
+At that time, the Mlaka plant was specialised in the production of lubricants, while the Urinj plant specialised in the production of fuels.
 The Refinery had a leading position on the market and in regard to technology in Yugoslavia.
-During the 1980s, in Rijeka, 250 types of oil products were produced and in 1984 the first unleaded petrol in the former state was produced.
+During the 1980s, 250 types of oil products were produced in Rijeka and in 1984 the first unleaded petrol in the former state was produced.